San Miguel de Allende Town Square

 How the Trip to San Miguel de Allende Began

-From the SF Bay Area, there are many options for flying to Mexico.
-We, like many people, are stuck in a rut, tied by loyalty points to one particular airline.
-When we booked this trip, we used our points to save money.
-I would encourage you to look at other airlines.
-Also, maybe airports other than SFO.
-Your trip may be more efficient.
+From the SF Bay Area where we live, there are many options for flying to Mexico.
+We, like so many people, are stuck in a rut tied by loyalty points to one particular airline.
+When we book this trip, I try to encourage my DH to look at other airlines.
+Also, maybe airports other than SFO, but he sticks with our usual.

 Learn from those who went before

-My DH has a team member at work, whose family is actually from Leon, Mexico, the closest airport to San Miguel de Allende.
-This co-worker flew to Leon just a week or so before us, on a non-stop flight from OAK to BJX.
+My DH has a team member at work, whose family is actually from Leon Mexico.
+She flew down to Leon just a week or so earlier, on a non-stop flight from OAK to BJX.
 Choosing that trip probably would have saved us half the time in getting to our final destination.

-The Hotel & Spa Dona Urraca is the hotel my Husband showed me and “planned” to book.
-This hotel is on the main street in San Miguel de Allende, about a 10-minute walk from the center of town.
-However, Dona Urraca has two hotels, the one where we wanted to stay, and the one my DH booked, in another city, Queretaro, an hour’s drive away.
+The Hotel & Spa Dona Urraca is the hotel my Husband shows me and “plans” to book.
+This hotel is on the main street in San Miguel de Allende, about 10 minutes walking from the center of town.
+However, Dona Urraca has two hotels, the one where we wanted to stay, and the one my DH had booked.
+In another city, Queretaro, an hour’s drive away.

 San Miguel de Allende Map

-Hotel options at the last minute were limited.
-But we found a place about a mile away, the Rancho Hotel El Atascadero.
+Hotel options at the last minute are limited.
+But we find a place about a mile away, the Rancho Hotel El Atascadero.

 After breakfast, we check out of our room at the Dona Urraca and get a cab to our new digs, the Rancho Hotel el Atascadero.